Fire and rescue services

 If a natural disaster occurs:

-Several areas of Ethiopia are experiencing severe drought.
+Some areas of Ethiopia experience severe drought.
 Local services may be affected.
 Drinking water and basic food may be hard to find.
-An increase in disease has been reported.

 Some areas of Ethiopia experience severe flooding.
 Flash flooding may occur in the rainy season from July to September.
 Some roads can't be used.